MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

 ---
-title: "Enrich customer profiles in Dynamics 365 Customer Insights | Microsoft Docs"
+title: "Enrich customer profiles with Microsoft Graph in Dynamics 365 Customer Insights | Microsoft Docs"
-description: "Use proprietary data from the Microsoft Graph to enrich your customer data with brand and interest affinities in Dynamics 365 Customer Insights." ms.date: 04/29/2020 ms.reviewer: kishorem ms.service: dynamics-365-ai ms.topic: "get-started-article"
+description: "Use proprietary data from the Microsoft Graph to enrich your customer data with brand and interest affinities in Dynamics 365 Customer Insights." ms.date: 07/09/2020 ms.reviewer: kishorem ms.service: dynamics-365-ai ms.topic: "get-started-article"